 “Who would be the market?
 It’s not the consulting companies, because any company that offered honest TCO evaluation services would be their enemy.
 It’s also not the purchasing companies, because this type of information would interfere with their stock options and their ability to get rich.”

-Applications are utilized at a lower level and problems take longer to fix.
+Applications are utilised at a lower level, and problems take longer to fix.
 The major consulting companies produce most articles on this topic; as they have significant outsourcing businesses themselves, the information they provide is unreliable.
-Furthermore, none of the major consulting companies have demonstrated that they are competent at performing IT support versus selling IT support.
+Furthermore, none of the major consulting companies has demonstrated that they are competent at performing IT support versus selling IT support.
 At client after client I have worked with the outsourced support is mismanaged and the business unhappy with the support that they receive.
-Essentially outsourcing has made IT less efficient and while outsourcing may have resulted in fewer IT resources within companies, it has also meant negative externalities in the form of lower support that must be performed by the business.
+Essentially outsourcing has made IT less efficient, and while outsourcing may have resulted in fewer IT resources within companies, it has also meant negative externalities in the form of lower support that must be performed by the business.
 Therefore, the lowered costs (although at very high margins with little money paid to the workers providing the support—mostly in India) have not been able to maintain quality levels.
 It is possible to imagine high-quality outsourcing, but while that may exist hypothetically, the reality of outsourcing is a movement to reducing costs while ignoring reduced quality.
 Therefore, the total cost of supporting applications is far greater than simply the costs of IT resources assigned to support the application.

 Getting to the Detail of TCO